What is Collaborative Student-Faculty Research?

 - Clearly defined outcomes from the research will be an important evaluation criterion in the award process.
-Future independent research honors thesis work for the student, and co-authored papers or presentations are examples of desired outcomes.
+Future independent research honors thesis work for the student, joint papers, presentations or public theatrical performances or exhibitions are examples of desired outcomes.

 - Finally, R&D looks to the ancestry of the project.
 The applicant's previous history of grant applications should indicate the ability to accomplish what was promised, to use awarded funds prudently, and to file final reports as required.

 In addition, the generosity of donors who have contributed to the endowment supporting Student Faculty Research has made it possible to periodically fund projects in the following specific areas: